Westfir | Oregon

 100+ Page Workbook: Details on a variety of cultivation techniques, material choices, glossary of terms, and technical references.

-Mushroom Spawn: You will get to choose 4 species of edible and medicinal mushrooms to leave with!
+Mushroom Spawn: You will receive 6 species of edible and medicinal mushrooms to leave with!
 6 of these will be of your choosing in pure culture petri dishes.

 Wholesome Meals: Lunch and Dinner will be provided daily, and is included in the price.
 Vegetarian, Gluten Free diets are accommodated for, and most of the food is grown right here in Oregon, with Gourmet Mushrooms and Medicinal Mushroom Teas.